Perfect (Ed Sheeran song): "Perfect Symphony" version

 An operatic version of "Perfect" with Andrea Bocelli, titled "Perfect Symphony" and sung partly in Italian, was released on 15 December 2017.
+Bocelli included this version on his 2024 compilation album Duets (30th Anniversary).

 Composition

 A fully orchestral version of the song was recorded at Abbey Road Studios although only parts of it were used in the original release of the song.
 The full orchestral version was used in the duet with Andrea Bocelli.

 Music video

 On 15 December 2017, a music video for "Perfect Symphony" was also released.